saltyrtc/saltyrtc-task-relayed-data-rs/ffi/README.md

 Simply run `cargo test`.

+Note: The integration tests currently require a `saltyrtc.der` test CA certificate in the root directory of the repository.

 ### C tests

 The C tests are built using meson / ninja.
 They are run automatically when